-Understandably, most of the websites during that time were not compatible with mobile browsing.
-Although users could check the desktop layout on their phones, the vast web page being squished in the wrong ratio made the experience rather frustrating.
+Understandably, most websites during that time were not compatible with mobile browsing.
+Although users could check the desktop layout on their mobile devices, the vast web page being squished in the wrong ratio made the experience rather frustrating.

-As a result, web designers began brainstorming on ways to make web pages more “mobile-friendly.”
-From scaling down to increasing the ability to scroll - designers finally developed the 960 grid system and the 12-column division.
+As a result, web designers began brainstorming ways to make web pages more “mobile-friendly.”
+From scaling down to increasing the ability to scroll — designers finally implemented the mobile-first approach by developing the 960 grid system and the 12-column division.
 Additionally, the CSS framework, Bootstrap, regulated the design elements of web pages and allowed designers to create long scrolling designs, skeuomorphism, and more.

 Skeuomorphism vs. Flat Design

 With the user becoming more familiar with mobile website design and touchscreen technology, there was no need for icons and widgets to mimic real-life objects.
-And the minimalist trend further negated the need for a cluttered and inelegantly glossy skeuomorphic interface.
+The minimalist trend further negated the need for a cluttered and inelegantly glossy skeuomorphic interface.

-Additionally, the clean-cut flat design offered consistency and shifted the user’s focus on functionality.
+The clean-cut flat design also offered consistency and shifted the user’s focus on functionality.